-Workers in the Fort Collins-Loveland Metropolitan Statistical Area had an average (mean) hourly wage of $21.65 in May 2012, similar to the nationwide average of $22.01, according to the U.S. Bureau of Labor Statistics.
-Regional Commissioner Stanley W. Suchman noted that, after testing for statistical significance, wages in the local area were significantly higher than their respective national averages in 3 of the 22 major occupational groups, including architecture and engineering.
-Seven groups had significantly lower wages than their respective national averages, including legal; business and financial operations; and life, physical, and social science.
+Workers in the Fort Collins-Loveland Metropolitan Statistical Area had an average (mean) hourly wage of $21.78 in May 2013, similar to the nationwide average of $22.33, according to the U.S. Bureau of Labor Statistics.
+Regional Commissioner Stanley W. Suchman noted that, after testing for statistical significance, wages in the local area were significantly higher than their respective national averages in 3 of the 22 major occupational groups: architecture and engineering, production, and healthcare support.
+Nine groups had significantly lower wages than their respective national averages, including arts, design, entertainment, sports, and media; business and financial operations; and life, physical, and social science.

-When compared to the nationwide distribution, local employment was more highly concentrated in 7 of the 22 occupational groups, including food preparation and serving related, sales and related, and architecture and engineering.
-Conversely, eight groups had employment shares significantly below their national representation, including transportation and material moving, office and administrative support, and production.
+When compared to the nationwide distribution, local employment was more highly concentrated in 8 of the 22 occupational groups, including food preparation and serving related, sales and related, and architecture and engineering.
+Conversely, 10 groups had employment shares significantly below their national representation, including transportation and material moving, office and administrative support, and production.
 (See table A and box note at end of release.)

 |Major occupational group||Percent of total employment||Mean hourly wage|

 |United States||Fort Collins||United States||Fort Collins||Percent difference (1)|

 Total, all occupations

 Community and social services

 Healthcare practitioner and technical